 If the trigger involves a person or situation, try to leave those stressors, at least temporarily.
 Doing something physical, such as taking a brisk walk, can help too.
 Work out, meditate, create art, walk your dog–take any action to distract you.

-Distracting yourself for a few moments can help place your stressor in perspective as you step away from it for a while.
+Distracting yourself for a few moments can help place your stressor in perspective as you step away.

 3. Soothing Yourself